microsoft/vscode-docs/docs/languages/ballerina.md

 # Ballerina in Visual Studio Code
-Ballerina is a open source, cloud-native programming language optimized for implementing integration solutions by providing built-in support for common enterprise integration patterns.
+Ballerina is an open source, cloud-native programming language optimized for implementing integration solutions by providing built-in support for common enterprise integration patterns.

 The Ballerina Visual Studio Code extension offers the ability to visualize the bidirectional mapping between the syntax and graphical representation of your Ballerina source code.